Jack-vexel-ws/pylibssp/example/README.md

 This is a complete Z CAM camera streaming client example that demonstrates how to use the `pylibssp` library to connect to Z CAM cameras and receive real-time video and audio streams.
 The example provides both graphical interface and command-line interfaces, supporting real-time video preview, optional file recording, and other features.

+You can download the example executable for Windows from the [releases page](https://github.com/Jack-vexel-ws/pylibssp/releases).

 ## Key Features

 - **Dual Interface Support**: Qt GUI and command-line interfaces